Eric Turner (American football): 1994

+1995–1997

+On August 31, 1995, the Cleveland Browns re-signed Turner to a three—year, $8.40 million contract that included a signing bonus of $2.75 million, ending a 40-day holdout through training camp.

 After the Browns moved to Baltimore in 1996, Turner played one season for the new Baltimore Ravens.
 He made his second Pro Bowl and was second on the team with 112 tackles and tied for lead with five interceptions, although those numbers went largely unnoticed on a defense that allowed 441 points, third-highest in the league.
 Following the 1996 season Turner, who had the most expensive contract among all NFL safeties, was cut by the Ravens and became an unrestricted free agent for the first time in his six-year career.
-Turner then signed a four-year, $6 million deal with the Raiders in 1997.

-Turner recorded 30 interceptions in just 109 career games, including returns for touchdowns of 93 and 94 yards.
+Oakland Raiders

+On April 25, 1997, the Oakland Raiders signed Turner to a four–year, $6 million contract that included a signing bonus of $1 million.